yiisoft/html/README.md

 <b title="Important">text</b>
 ```

-### Encoding content of tags
+### Encoding tags content

-Encoding behavior for tag content by default: stringable objects that implement
+By default, stringable objects that implement `\Yiisoft\Html\NoEncodeStringableInterface` are not encoded,
-interface `\Yiisoft\Html\NoEncodeStringableInterface` are not encoded, everything else is encoded.
+everything else is encoded.

-For change this behavior use method `encode()`, which supported values:
+To change this behavior use `encode()` method passing one of the following values:
 - `null`: default behavior;
 - `true`: any content is encoded;
 - `false`: nothing is encoded.

-> Note: all tags and widgets implemented the `\Yiisoft\Html\NoEncodeStringableInterface` interface and not encoded by default.
+> Note: all bundled tags and widgets implement `\Yiisoft\Html\NoEncodeStringableInterface` interface and are not encoded
+> by default when passed as content.
+Their own content is encoded.

 Examples: